nbardy/tiny_moe/Readme.md

 # TinyMoE

 This models pushes performance of small models as far as possible.
 We aim to create a Model that is both large and small at the same time.

-Large to take advantage of large scale pretraining and large amounts of GPU memory available.
-But small to be able to serve lightning fast inference.
+Large to take advantage:
+ * large scale pretraining data corpuses
+ *  large amounts of GPU memory available at inference time

+Small to take advantage of:
+* max available conpute and bandwidth at inference time.

 To accomplish this we take inspiration of a few recent models(Mixtral and Deepseek-MoE), mainly: